 Although we manage your investment, when you contribute to your KiwiSaver we never touch your actual money.
 Instead it is held in trust by an independent custodian in your name.
 Fisher Funds uses New Zealand’s oldest trust company Trustees Executors for this purpose and they’ve been in the business of keeping Kiwis’ money safe from prying hands since 1881!
 Members can also have peace of mind that if they were to pass away their funds will form part of their estate.

 It might be more flexible than you thought

 You can make lump sum payments at any time.
-If you're worried that your circumstances might change and you can't afford to continue contributing, then relax: KiwiSaver has a contribution holiday.
-Although you don't pay for this, be aware the cost of such a holiday can be high in the long term and may significantly impact your retirement lifestyle because you miss out on the powerful effect of compounding returns.
+If you're worried that your circumstances might change and you can't afford to continue contributing, then relax: KiwiSaver has a Savings suspension.
+Although you don't pay for this, be aware the cost of such a suspension can be high in the long term and may significantly impact your retirement lifestyle because you miss out on the powerful effect of compounding returns.

 Access KiwiSaver for your first home or retirement